Shashikr7/Demonstration/README.md

 # Demonstration

-It is purely HTML and CSS project that demonstrate the working of HTML and CSS
+It is purely HTML and CSS project that demonstrate the working of HTML and CSS.